madanyc/workfront-learn.en/help/administrator-fundamentals-program/create-and-manage-users/create-an-individual-user-profile.md

 ---
-title: How to Create an Individual User Profile
+title: Create an Individual User Profile
 description: Learn to add users to [!DNL Adobe Workfront] by creating a single user profile from scratch or by copying an existing user.
 ---
 # Create an individual user profile in [!DNL Adobe Workfront]